-Manage your Cloud account
+Manage Your Cloud Account

 The Cloud Console is where you manage your Cloud account and Services.
-You can upload media files, configure Text-To-Speech voices, manage your telephone numbers, review REST logs and monitor your monthly usage and costs.
+You can upload media files, configure Text-To-Speech voices, purchase and manage your telephone numbers, review REST logs and monitor your monthly usage and costs.

-Finding Your Way around the Cloud Console
+Finding Your Way Around the Cloud Console

 The Cloud Console features a set of Quickstart Guides that help you to learn how to set up and run applications on Aculab Cloud.
 They guide you through the differences between the REST and UAS APIs, the use of Inbound and Outbound Services to run your applications and how to use the various web services to initiate an outbound call.

 There is a wealth of documentation describing the features supported by the APIs and managed by the Cloud Console.
 This includes guides, examples, tutorials, FAQs and pricing information.
 Each API package contains templates and sample code to help you to learn how to build applications quickly.